leon-arie/leon-arie.github.io/README.md

 ### Tasks:
 1. Clean dataset and load it into tableau.
-3. Create dashboard with different demographic data to further analyze data.
+3. Create a dashboard with different demographic data to further analyze the top billionaires.